 Regardless of a plea, the dean of students must be notified within 72 hours if a student is arrested for, charged with, or convicted of any offense other than a minor traffic violation.
 Once notified, the dean of students will schedule an appointment with the student to discuss the incident.
-Following the inquiry, the dean of students may refer the student to the Honor Council, with possible sanctions as outlined in the student handbook.
-If a student is unable to meet the 72-hour deadline, the student may be placed on an involuntary leave of absence pending a conversation with the dean of students.
+Following the inquiry, the dean of students may refer the student to the Honor Council, with possible sanctions as outlined in the student handbook, Section 14.
+If a student is unable to meet the 72 hour deadline, the student may be placed on an involuntary leave of absence pending a conversation with the dean of students.

 A student may be suspended immediately, pending a conduct hearing, when an arrest involves an act of violence, the illegal sale, manufacture or delivery of drugs, or when the continued presence of the student on-campus poses a threat to the safety or the rights, welfare, or property of another.
-If found in violation, a student will be subjected to disciplinary sanctions as outlined in the student handbook, up to and including expulsion.
+If found in violation, a student will be subjected to disciplinary sanctions as outlined in Section 14 of the student handbook, up to and including expulsion.

-If a matriculating student has been charged with a criminal offense between the time they submitted an application and the time they arrive at school, the student must inform the Admissions Office and dean of students prior to arrival.
-If the university later discovers that a student has withheld disclosure of a criminal charge, they may be subject to immediate suspension.
+If a matriculating student has been charged with a criminal offense between the time he/she submitted an application and the time he/she arrives at school, he/she must inform the Admissions Office and dean of students prior to arrival.
+If the university later discovers that a student has withheld disclosure of a criminal charge, he/she may be subject to immediate suspension.

-If a student is convicted of an offense and allowed to remain enrolled at NUNM, the student will be required to meet with the dean of students, chief medical officer, and academic dean(s) to discuss possible ramifications for clinical rotation and licensure requirements.
+If a student is convicted of an offense and allowed to remain enrolled at NUNM, the student will be required to meet with the dean of students, chief medical officer, and program dean(s) to discuss possible ramifications for clinical rotation and licensure requirements.